TrafficPLANit/PLANit/README.md

 * which travel demand matrix or matrices to use, i.e., which time periods to model
 * which modes to consider
 * the traffic assignment configuration itself (what network loading method, what equilibration approach, etc.)

+## Current limitations

+* Currently we only support macroscopic traffic assignment approaches, meaning that the framework is optimised for aggregate flow based assignment methods
+* Currently we only implemented the well known traditinoal static capacity restrained assignment model which uses link performance functions

+## indicative example

+Below you will find an indicative example of how one would configure a project with a single traditional static traffic assignment in Java